Abst-Anand/All-First-Year-Projects/README.md

      -PHP
      -sql

-##2.Student Management System(PHP INTERNSHIP)
+##2.
+Student Management System(PHP INTERNSHIP)

        -SignUp/Login/Edit/Delete, Database included.
        -Taking Words as input and storing respective IDs in the Database to make the system user and admin friendly.
        -Taking an image input from user and storing it in the server.
        -Database connected.

 **Tech Stack**: